Zmote/redmine/plugins/redmine_issues_tree/README.md

 ## Support

-Features are added only for `4.x` and `3.x` versions.
+Features are added only for `3.x` and `4.x` versions.
 Bugfix and locales available for all version from `2.6.x` and higher.

 ## Usage

-This is a `master` branch.
-DO NOT USE THIS BRANCH.
-Please, use a branch with name corresponding to your Redmine version i.e. `3.3.x`, `3.2.x` and so on.
+This branch of plugin tested with `4.0.x` version of the Redmine.
+If you have other version of the Redmine (for example, `2.*`), please, select another branch of this plugin.

 ## Examples of interface